austozi/poddie/README.md

 ## Configuration

-Poddie is configured using a YAML file.
+The shows are configured using a YAML file.
 Save this as config.yml and map it to /config/poddie/config.yml in the container.
 This configuration must be done before starting the container for the first time, or Poddie will complain.

 For example: